How to Build a Powerful Coworking Brand (Episode 2)

 Well, we have finished for now and here is your first brand building homework: review my examples of good and bad positioning once again and try to come up with a concrete answer what differentiates your coworking brand, why is it unique.

-The exercise will be even more efficient if you share this guide with your friends and put down the best positioning options in the comments.
+The exercise will be even more efficient if you share this guide with your friends.

 Your questions, thoughts, and feedback are surely more than welcome.